|Read this article in Spanish|

-Pictomio, however, is not intended to edit and there are no options for this other than lossless rotation.
+Pictomio, however, is not intended to edit pictures and there are no options for this other than lossless rotation.
 There's no support for RAW, PSD or animated GIF formats either.
 Moreover, indexing should be faster and it fails to generate a thumbnail for some really big files, but the picture is displayed perfectly if you click on its blank rectangle.
 Unfortunately, the program hasn't been updated since mid 2012.

 Although their names look nearly identical, Imagina has nothing to do with Imagine, reviewed above.
 Actually, that's where similarities end.
 This application ('a next-generation image viewer and editing tool', the developers claim) is a perfect example of the new concepts based around 3-D technology, but much lighter on resources than Pictomio and others of this kind.
 Browsing speed isn't as fast either, even compared to "normal" viewers, and this is especially noticeable with bigger files.
 For instance, when opening my EOS 7D's 18-megapixel JPGs the program clearly stays behind the top performers, though this should mean no issue for average users, as their files will be half that size or less, typically.